Before You Start

 Think of it as a patient, always-available practice space.
 AI can help you identify cognitive distortions, guide thought records, prompt mood tracking, and reinforce skills between sessions with a therapist.
 At this level, the work is largely explicit and skill-based — and AI is reasonably well-suited to support it.

-In a randomized controlled trial, participants using the AI chatbot Woebot for two weeks showed significantly greater reductions in depression symptoms than a control group — averaging over 12 interactions during the study period.
+In a randomized controlled trial, participants using an AI chatbot (Woebot) for two weeks showed meaningfully greater reductions in depression symptoms than a control group, averaging over 12 interactions during the study period.

 Fitzpatrick, Darcy & Vierhile (2017).
 JMIR Mental Health.
-A 2025 systematic review across 10 studies of Woebot, Wysa, and Youper confirmed consistent improvements across AI-CBT platforms.Where human presence is essential
+A 2025 systematic review across 10 studies of Woebot, Wysa, and Youper confirmed consistent improvements across AI-CBT platforms (PMC11904749).

 Depth-oriented work — the kind that draws on your inner world of thoughts, sensations, intuitions, images, and personal history — requires something AI cannot offer: a genuine human presence that can track, respond to, and be changed by the encounter with your experience.
 This is the territory of trauma, attachment, somatic work, and the deeper questions of meaning and identity.